Rustfahrtagentur/microcad/doc/attributes.md

 ## Tag attributes

 Tag attributes assign a tag to a statement.
-The following example with assign a tag `aux` to a circle:
+The following example will assign a tag with name `aux` to a circle:

 ```µcad,attributes_tag
 #[aux]